The maras are youth gangs in Central America (especially El Salvador, Guatemala and Honduras).

 The utilization of the name of a broader category in a narrower (less abstract) sense.
 For example, the word ‘animal’ in the broader sense includes all mammals and thus also us human beings.
-But in the marked sense—such as in a sign on the door of grocery story saying “No animals allowed inside”—we human beings are contrasted with (other) animals.
+But in the semantically marked sense—such as in a sign on the door of grocery store saying “No animals allowed inside”—we human beings are contrasted with (other) animals.
 The sign does not mean that no human beings are allowed in the store!
 It is the context that “marks” this use of the word as being narrower.

 Another example, where there is at present social struggle involved (mostly among liberals and youth) which is now leading to changes in how many people talk, is the use of the word ‘men’ to include both male and female human beings (as in the sentence “All men are mortal”).
 No one imagines that this means the speaker thinks that women may not be mortal!
-But in the marked sense, the word ‘men’ refers only to males (as with reference to the “Men’s Room” in a restaurant).
+But, in contrast, in the marked sense, the word ‘men’ refers only to males (as with reference to the “Men’s Room” in a restaurant).
 The unmarked senses of many English words (such as man, men, mankind, mailman, fisherman, etc.) are now falling out of favor—because of the long history of male chauvinism in class society.
 While this trend is understandable and reasonable, it is in fact also based on a failure of the public to understand the difference between the marked and unmarked words in these cases, and the whole concept of semantic marking in linguistics.
-And it does sometimes get quite silly and carried away, as with a few feminists (including some men) who insist on spelling ‘woman’ as ‘womyn’.
+And it does sometimes get quite silly and carried away, as with a few feminists (including some men) who insist on spelling ‘women’ as ‘womyn’.
 I suppose there must be some people who also object to the word ‘humanity’ because of the imagined chauvinist inclusion of the word ‘man’ within it!
 Moreover, things are getting even more socially complicated and sometimes bizarre in this case, because even what it means for a person to be a ‘man’ or a ‘woman’ or perhaps some intermediate or other gender is now a matter of confusion and/or struggle.